jrletner/FE_Lectures/JS_Mini_Project/class_code/class_02/README.md

 ## Morning debrief (bootcamp tie‑in)

-- Codi: Super happy with this—total bootcamp move: stash data in an array, use tiny pure helpers for the math, then paint the UI from that.
-Clear the container first so it never gets messy.
-Feels clean and reliable.
+- Codi: Super happy with this—we kept it simple like bootcamp: keep the info tidy and show it clearly, no drama.
+Seeing the page update right from our list feels great.
 - Garrett: My problem was “show me a couple of pretend clubs.”
 Now I see real cards with current/capacity, seats left, and percent full, rendered cleanly from that data.
 Exactly what I was hoping for.